ARK-Electronics/ark_jetson_kernel/README.md

 You can now optionally install the ARK software packages <br>
 https://github.com/ARK-Electronics/ARK-OS

-#### Flashing only the QSPI
+#### Flashing the QSPI bootloader
-You can also just flash the QSPI bootloader and install a pre-flashed NVME afterwards ([NVIDIA Docs](https://docs.nvidia.com/jetson/archives/r36.3/DeveloperGuide/SD/FlashingSupport.html#examples))
+You can flash just the QSPI bootloader and install a pre-flashed NVME afterwards ([NVIDIA Docs](https://docs.nvidia.com/jetson/archives/r36.3/DeveloperGuide/SD/FlashingSupport.html#examples)).
+If you are upgrading from Jetpack5 to Jetpack6 you must reflash the QSPI bootloader.
 ```
 cd $ARK_JETSON_KERNEL_DIR/prebuilt/Linux_for_Tegra/
 sudo ./flash.sh --no-systemimg -c bootloader/generic/cfg/flash_t234_qspi.xml jetson-orin-nano-devkit nvme0n1p1